mengz02/Rock-paper-scissors/README.md

-Rock, paper, scissors – The game
+Rock, paper, scissors – The game.
 This project is based on the classic rock, paper and scissors game.

 Project Goals